 Lisper lives with her father and her mother.
+She is responsible for carrying water, gathering firewood and caring for children.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
-Lisper works at home carrying water, gathering firewood and caring for children.
 There are 5 children in the family.

 Lisper lives in the jungle community of Kogari locality, Mbeere District, home to approximately 4,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and thatched roofs.
 The primary ethnic group is Mbeere and the most commonly spoken language is Kimbeere.

 The regional diet consists of millet, cowpeas, maize, beans and sorghum.
 Common health problems in this area include malaria, typhoid fever and amoeba infections.
 Most adults in Mbeere are unemployed but some work as subsistence farmers and earn the equivalent of $13 per month.
 This community needs teachers, schools, food, clothing and improved shelter.

 Your sponsorship allows the staff of Kogari Child Development Center to provide Lisper with Bible studies, hygiene education, nutritious food, first aid training, health screening, drug abuse prevention programs, sports, educational field trips, scholastic materials and tuition.

 North of the equator, Kenya is hot and dry.
 South of the equator are the humid coast, the temperate highlands and tropical Lake Victoria.
 Volcanic mountains and the Great Rift Valley occupy the west.
 Although the highlands around Nairobi are fertile, only 11 percent of Kenya's land is farmed.